rupurt/webpack-sprockets-rails-manifest-plugin/README.md

 configure `sprockets-rails` to write it's manifest file to a static location that `webpack` knows about.

-If `Rails.configuration.assets.compile = true` the asset pipeline will check the manifest first, if an entry can't be found, it falls back and checks the file system through the environment strategy.
+If `Rails.configuration.assets.debug = false` the asset pipeline will check the manifest first, if an entry can't be found, it falls back and checks the file system through the environment strategy.